 This system does not work reliably under 32-bit Windows 8 or 10, although it can't hurt to try it under the 32-bit versions of those operating systems.

 This page includes a link to a program that will automatically install and configure a printing system that lets you print from WPDOS to your default Windows printer, even if your printer is a “Windows-only” or “host-based” printer that normally cannot work with WPDOS.
 You do not need this system for printing if a WP printer driver exists for your printer - and such drivers exist for all PostScript printers, many HP LaserJet printers and HP-LaserJet-compatible printers, and some HP DeskJet and other HP inkjet printers.
 WP printer drivers may be found elsewhere on this site on separate pages for WPDOS 5.1 drivers and WPDOS 6.x drivers.

-However, even if you do not need this system for printing, you may use it to create PDF files from WPDOS, and to preview WPDOS files under 32-bit Windows 7 or 8 and other versions that block WPDOS from displaying graphics.
+However, even if you do not need this system for printing, you may use it to create PDF files from WPDOS, and to preview WPDOS files under 32-bit Windows 7 , which otherwise blocks WPDOS from displaying graphics.

 Technical note: This system uses a printer driver that outputs printer data to “PCL” printers such as HP LaserJet and compatible printers.
 The system uses software called GhostPCL that converts PCL data into a form that can be printed by any Windows printer.
 The same software also creates PDF files; a special feature creates temporary PDF files to use for print preview.
 An older version of this system (posted from 2006 to 2011) was based on PostScript instead of PCL.
 If you want to use a system similar to the older PostScript-based system, use the PostScript option built into this system.
 (The older system may still be downloaded here.)

 Note: The system described on this page was posted 16 January 2012, and replaces an earlier and less-capable system.
 (A corrected version was posted on 9 December 2012.)